thinktandem/tandem/README.md

     a. github labels?
     b.

-3. Automation scripts
+### 3. Automation scripts

-4. Lando plugins?
+### 4. Lando plugins?

-what else?

-## Documentation

-1. Manifesto

-DNA, goals, roadmap, roles, org

-what kinds of things go here?

-2. Handbook

-employee onboarding materials

-this is your best chance to improve the docs

-3. Guides

-these should answer questions like "how do i do X at tandem?"

-what about project specific stuff? should that go in our project scaffolding?
-  example: how do i submit code? is it more likely for a developer to see that

-where does sales go?
+@TODO: anything else? this seems like a good starting point

+## How is it used?

+1. documentation is surfaced here:
+2. assets can be pulled down by our start states/projects should we just package up stuff into a zip for now and have projects pull that in?

-### Contributing
+## Contributing

 what is the process for updating this material? how do we work on advancing the material?

 considerations?
 PR template checklist?

 1. maintainable?
 2. have i written docs that already exist in our outside our org? example?

+wef

 1. everything stems from our values and goals
 2. we propose initiatives and add them to the roadmap